New Testament: Priests

 Approximately 9 references

 High priest (c.
-AD 18–36) who presided over the Sanhedrin trial of Jesus.
-Prophesied (unwittingly) that "it is better for one man to die for the people" (John 11:49-52).
-Son-in-law of Annas, the previous high priest.
-An ossuary inscribed "Joseph son of Caiaphas" was discovered in Jerusalem in 1990.
+AD 18–36) and son-in-law of Annas, Caiaphas presided over the Sanhedrin trial of Jesus.
+Earlier, when the council debated what to do after the raising of Lazarus, he declared that it was better for one man to die for the people — a prophecy John notes he made without understanding it (John 11:49–52).
+An ossuary inscribed "Joseph son of Caiaphas" was discovered in Jerusalem in 1990, providing archaeological confirmation of a New Testament figure.

 Key references: Acts 4:6, John 11:49, John 18:13, John 18:14, John 18:24, John 18:28, Luke 3:2, Matthew 26:3, Matthew 26:57